OUR COMMITMENT TO SAFETY

 By visiting Hearst Castle, you voluntarily assume all risks related to exposure to COVID-19.

 A properly worn facial covering is optional for all guests two years of age and older, while riding our bus transportation to and from the Visitor Center.
 Please bring and wear a protective cloth facial covering without holes or vents—entirely covering the mouth and nose—for each member of your group.
 Click here for the State of California Governor’s order regarding face-covering requirements.
 Additional information can be found here for guests with a medical or other condition that prevents them from wearing a facial covering.
 This information is subject to change based on current California Department of Public Health and San Luis Obispo County Public Health guidelines.

 PRACTICE SOCIAL DISTANCING DURING YOUR VISIT

 Maintain a minimum of a six-foot distance between you and others outside your household.
 We will have employees dispersed throughout Hearst Castle and the Visitor Center to remind guests of social distancing.
 Please follow their directions to help keep everyone safe.

 1. Are Face Coverings Required?

-No, face coverings currently are recommended on buses but we will alter guidance based on the California Department of Public Health and the San Luis Department of Public Health guidelines which can change at any time.
+No, face coverings are not currently required, but strongly recommended.
+The Hearst Castle will alter guidance based on the California Department of Public Health and the San Luis Department of Public Health guidelines which can change at any time.

 Additional information can be found HERE for guests with a medical or other condition that prevents them from wearing a facial covering.